grpc/grpc.io/content/blog/2020-03-06-cmake-improvements.md

 ## What has changed?

 We have addressed many of the CMake-related issues on GitHub, with bug fixes, documentation updates, and new features.
+All the fixes and features are available starting from gRPC 1.28.0 release.

 - We’ve improved the documentation for [building gRPC from source](https://github.com/grpc/grpc/blob/master/BUILDING.md) and [adding gRPC as a dependency to your CMake project](https://github.com/grpc/grpc/blob/master/src/cpp/README.md#cmake) giving developers several options for using gRPC from CMake from simply linking to a pre-built gRPC to downloading and building gRPC as part of the project.
 - The CMake build now generates pkgconfig (*.pc) files in the installation directory, just like the Makefile build.
 This allows for pkgconfig to correctly find and report a CMake built version of gRPC.